Admission Detail

 • A delay in Fee Payment will attract a penalty of Rs 5,000/- per week.
 Each act of cheque bouncing / dishonour of cheque will attract a penalty of Rs 5,000/-.

 • Program Fees do not include any additional study tour costs.
-While such additional costs are rare, they will need to be borne additionally as and when required.
+While such costs are rare, they will need to be borne additionally as and when required.
 Due notice will be given to students for the same.

 • Whistling Woods is facing litigation with respect to its campus in Filmcity, Mumbai.
 WWI has secured relief through interim orders passed by both the Hon.
 Supreme Court of India on September 22, 2014 and the Hon.
 Bombay High Court on July 30, 2014, on WWI’s Review Petition challenging the Hon.
 Bombay High Court’s February 2012 decision on the matter.
 In its order of July 30, 2014, the Hon.
 Bombay High Court has allowed WWI to continue its educational activities unhindered until the Review Petition is finally disposed off and in its order of September 22, 2014, the Hon.
 Supreme Court of India has reaffirmed that decision.
 The Maharashtra State government, through its Cabinet has taken a decision, in late 2018, to allot the land on which the campus is situated to WWI on a long-term lease subject to High Court clearance.
 The Cabinet Note for the same is available in the Maharashtra government public documents section.
 The lease agreement finalisation currently underway and will be presented before the High Court soon.
 In case there is any update on this matter, adequate intimation / notice will be given.

 • Fee Policies as above are subject to change at Management’s discretion.
 Appropriate notification of the same will be given to all students.
-Excessively delayed fee payments may be cause for cancellation of enrollment of student.
+Excessively delayed fee payments may be cause for cancellation of enrolment of student.

 *All the content of this website are subject to change at the discretion of the management.